mscpereira/FirstCSharpForm/README.md

 I'm starting with C# as my second language.

-Created my first Form connected to a DB.
+Working with my first Form connected to a DB.

 For coding I used Visual Studio 2022.